Kebisu/TxTangoD/docs/README.md

 The full library of operations
 [Read on](/op/)

-## PUSH technology
+## PUSH
-Information can also be pushed to your servers.
+Information on PUSH technology.
-Find out what can currently be pushed an how this is done.
+Find out what can currently be pushed to your servers and how this is done.
 [Read on](/push/)

 ## Sample code